facebook/create-react-app/packages/react-scripts/template/README.md

 #### Configuration

-The default Jest coverage configuration can be overriden by adding any of the following supported keys to a Jest config in your package.json.
+The default Jest coverage configuration can be overridden by adding any of the following supported keys to a Jest config in your package.json.

 Supported overrides:
  - [`collectCoverageFrom`](https://facebook.github.io/jest/docs/en/configuration.html#collectcoveragefrom-array)